Synthetic Fraudsters Not Only Use Fake Identities But Fake Employers as Well

 By Justin Hochmuth, Senior Fraud Analyst at Point Predictive

-In January 2022, we announced that over 5,000 employers, totaling $1 billion in fraudulent application value, were discovered within our auto lending fraud consortium.
+In January 2022, we announced that over 5,000 employers, totaling $1 billion in fraudulent application value, were discovered within our proprietary auto lending fraud data repository.
 These fake employers were tied to fake websites and forged paystubs and were often used to lure lenders into calling fake phone numbers for employment “verification.”
 Unfortunately, those that called were given a completely bogus verification of employment by the person that answered the call.

 Since then, the problem has only worsened.
 Fast forward to today and the value of those applications using fake employers has ballooned to more than $1.7 billion with more than 6,700 fake employers.